techidaily/site-youtube-lab/source/_posts/ed-mastering-the-art-of-attracting-more-youtube-viewers-for-2024.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## 10 Tips for Getting More Views on YouTube

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Tips for Getting More Views on YouTube

 ### 1\.
 Be Searchable